collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Overview

 * We are going to determine which collaboration approach to use
-* We are going to clone a repo locally, create a feature branch, make a change, push the branch to the GitHub repo, and submit a pull request
+* We are going to clone the repo that we have write permission to into our local development environment, create a feature branch, make a change, push the branch to the GitHub repo, and submit a pull request
 * Then we will review the pull requests as a maintainer

 </td><td>